BrendelGroup/AEGeAn/docs/install.rst

 Alternatively, you can download an archive of the source from https://github.com/standage/AEGeAn.

-If you would prefer to work with a thoroughly tested stable release, do one of the following.
+If you would prefer instead to work with a more  thoroughly tested stable release, do one of the following.

 * If you used git to clone AEGeAn, then run ``git tag`` to list all stable releases.
 Then before compiling run ``git checkout vx.y.z`` where ``vx.y.z``